mrgudenheim/fftae/README.md

 	MON.SHP uses Sp2 files based on animation index, so the frames retrieved may change depending on which animation is selected.
 	WEP.SHP offsets the selection vertically based on weapon id OTHER.SHP offsets the selection vertically based on the "other type"
+- Since the Animation Rewrite ASM changes the ffc2 opcode to have 1 parameter instead of 0, there may be issues unless all vanilla ffc2 opcodes are changed to something else.

 # Future Improvements
 - Improve UI